sergio78180/centreon/doc/en/user/configuration/10advanced_configuration/05recurrent_downtimes.rst

 Relations
 =========

-* The **Linked with hosts** list can be used to choose the host(s) concerned by the recurrent downtime period.
+* The **Linked with Hosts** list can be used to choose the host(s) concerned by the recurrent downtime period.
-* If **Linked with host groups** is chosen with the list Linked with the host group all the hosts belonging to this group are concerned by the recurrent downtime period.
+* If **Linked with Host Groups** is chosen with the list Linked with the host group all the hosts belonging to this group are concerned by the recurrent downtime period.
-* The **Linked with services** list can be used to choose the service(s) concerned by the recurrent downtime period.
+* The **Linked with Services** list can be used to choose the service(s) concerned by the recurrent downtime period.
 * If a service group is chosen with the list **Linked with Service Groups** all the services belonging to this group are concerned by the recurrent downtime period.

 .. |navigate_plus|  image:: /images/navigate_plus.png